 Likewise Henri Lamiraux's software engineering and frameworks team, including Nitin Ganatra's native apps team, and Richard' Williamson's mobile web team.
 They had to make sure all the apps and all the features performed not only reliably but delightfully.

-They'd already gotten a relatively full version of Safari, based on the same WebKit rendering engine developed by Don Melton and team for the Mac, up and running and taken Google's location data and created the best mobile Maps implementation ever seen on mobile, but they ended adding a YouTube app as well.
+They'd already gotten a relatively full version of Safari, based on the same WebKit rendering engine developed by Don Melton and team for the Mac, up and running.
+They'd also taken Google's location data and created the best Maps implementation ever seen on mobile, but they were then tasked with adding a YouTube app as well.

 On June 6, 2007 Steve Jobs again took to the stage at Moscone West, this time for Apple's Worldwide Developer Conference.
 He announced web 2.0 apps as the development platform but also announced something more: the launch date.